henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 You should now be able to see all the files of the repository in your file explorer.

-### 2. Create your own branch
+### 2. Create a Branch

 **This is really important!** Before you start editing files in a collaborative environment, you must change to an independent branch.
-This avoids situations where you accidently introduce a bug which breaks the functionality of the entire project.
+This avoids situations where you accidentally introduce a bug which breaks the functionality of the entire project.
 If a bug is introduced on your branch, it won't affect anyone else's work.

 Create a branch with a descriptive title, e.g. *henry-feature-name*.
 This is done using the *branch* command.